-Successful completion of a program of studies leading to a teaching major, a teaching minor, and general education as defined in the California Certification requirements, Certificated Personnel Law of 1961, and as required by the College.
+Successful completion of a program of studies including a teaching major and general education curricula as defined in the California Certification requirements, Certificated Personnel Law of 1961, and as required by the College.
 Successful completion of a program of post-baccalaureate studies in professional education as defined in the California Certification Requirements and as required by the College.